 Students can find the Honors Center at the Claire T. Carney Library, Room 212.
 Students can also locate the Honors Program Director and Cindy Pisapia to ask any questions about the Honors Program.

-Director of the University Honors Program; Associate Professor of Political Science
+Director of the University Honors Program; Professor, Department of Philosophy and Women's and Gender Studies

 Office: LARTS Room 347